pedro-curto/DepChain/README.md

 # DepChain

+## TODO
+- Finish Part 1 fixes
+- Think about blacklist: each client should have its own blacklist?
+- Genesis block
+- Step 4
+- Step 5

 ## Configuration

 **First of all, you need to generate the configuration files** (with the membership).
 To do that, run the following command: